Riviyaa/NanoProcessor/README.md

 # NanoProcessor
-A simple Nanoprocessor created using VHDL in Basys3 Board
+A simple Nanoprocessor created using VHDL in Basys3 Board - Mora CSE In 22 - CODD Module